Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Results and conclusions

-\emph{Data availability.} The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available from Refs.~\cite{JOSS}.
+The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available from Ref.~\cite{JOSS}.
 The simulation setups and the corresponding data along with animations for Runs~${\mathcal K}$ and ${\mathcal S}$ are freely available from Ref.~\cite{DATA}.

-\emph{Acknowledgements.} We would like to thank Riccardo Z.~Ferreira for discussions.
+\acknowledgements We would like to thank Riccardo Z.~Ferreira for discussions.
 The work of PC, DM and EM is supported by the European Research Council under Grant No.~742104 and by the Swedish Research Council (VR) under grants 2018-03641 and 2019-02337.
 The work of RS and AB is supported by VR grant 2019-04234.
 Nordita is sponsored by Nordforsk.
-We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Link\"oping. {}
+We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Link\"oping.

 \onecolumngrid